francistate/francistate/README.md

 - MLOps and ML Engineering
 - Quantitative Finance

-## 👥 Looking to Collaborate On
+## 👥 Open to Collaborations and Opportunities in

-I'm open to collaborations and opportunities in:
 - AI/ML Engineering
 - Data Science Projects
 - Quantitative Analysis and Research